Who Is Sean Penn?

 The book's publisher, Atria, followed with full-page ads in The New York Times and The Washington Post, in which snippets of critical quotes are countered with a teaser for positive reviews at the company website and a challenge to "read it and decide for yourself."
 Atria also issued a press release that questioned whether Penn was being given a fair chance to "expand his artistic profile" amid the "growing culture of divisiveness" in the country.

-Penn and House of Cards star Robin Wright wed in 1996 and have two children.
+Seven years after his divorce from Madonna, Penn and House of Cards star Robin Wright wed in 1996.
+The couple has two children.
 The couple divorced in 2010 in a non-amicable split.
-Then in early 2014, reports surfaced that Penn was dating a fellow Oscar winner, actress Charlize Theron.
-They quietly got engaged that December, but by the following June it was revealed that the couple had ended their relationship.
+In early 2014, reports surfaced that Penn was dating a fellow Oscar winner, actress Charlize Theron.
+They quietly got engaged that December, but by the following June, it was revealed that the couple had ended their relationship.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!